-after our likeness; and let him have dominion over the fish of the sea-and over the fowl of the air-and over the cattle-and over all the earth-and over every creeping thing that creepeth upon the earth.
-So God created man in his own image, male and female, created he them.
-And God blessed them; and God said, Be fruitful, and multiply, and replenish the earth, and subdue it; and have dominion over the fish of the sea-and over the fowl of the air-and over every living thing that moveth upon the earth.
-And God snid, Behold, I have given you every herb bearing seed, and every tree bearing fruit, upon the face of all the earth, to you they shall be for meat : and to every beast, and fowl, and creeping thing, wherein there is life, I have given every green here for meat; and it was so.
-And God saw everything that he had made : and, behold, it was very good.
+after our likeness; and let him have dominion over the fish of the sea-and over the fowl of the air-and over the Ish of the sea-and over the low of the air-and over the cattle-and over all the earth-and over every creeping thing that creepeth upon the earth.
+So God created man in his own image, male and female, oreated he them.
+And God blessed them; and God said, Be fruitful, and mul-ticle, and realenich the carth and subdue it and hutiply, and replenish the earth, and subdue it; and have dominion over the fish of the sea-and over the fowl of the dominion over the fish of the sea-and over the fowl of the air-and over every living thing that moveth upon the earth.
+And God said, Behold, I have given you every herb bear-ing seed, and every tree bearing fruit, upon the face of all the earth, to you they shall be for meat; and to every beast, and fowl, and creeping thing, wherein there is life, I have given every green herb for meat; and it was so.
+And God saw everything that he had made: and, behold, it was very good.
 Thus the Heavens and the Earth were finished, and all the host of them."

-This was the first lease and covenant made by God, the one great and only rightful landowner, with his creature man.
+This was the first lease and covenant made by God, the one great and only rightful landowner, with his oreature man.
 He charges no rent.
+He gives no exclusive rights man.
+He charges no rent.
 He gives no exclusive rights to individuals.
 Every human being has a free and equal right to be his tenant.
-He only requires that each man should well manage his farm, Adam was God's first tenant ;

-we shall see the terms of his holding.
+He only requires that each man should well manage his farm.
+Adam was God's first tenant; we shall see the terms of his holding.
 Chap.
-II.-""And the Lord God planted a garden, east-ward in Eden, and there he put the man whom he had formed; and out of the ground made the Lord God to grow in that garden every tree that is pleasant to the sight, and good for food; and a river went out of Eden to water the garden; and there also went up a mist from the earth, and watered the whole face of the ground.
+II.--'' And the Lord God planted a garden, eastward in Eden, and there he put the man whom he had formed; and out of the ground made the Lord God to grow in that garden every tree that is pleasant to the sight, and good for food ; and a river went out of Eden to water the garden; and there also went up a mist from the earth, and watered the whole face of the ground.
 There the Lord God took the man, and put him into the garden of Eden to dress it, and to keep it.
-And the Lord God said, Of every tree of the garden thou mayest freely eat, except the one that I have forbidden."
+And the Lord God said, Of every tree of the garden thou mayest freely eat, except the one that I have forbidden,"